What are the risks and rewards of investing?

 If you're new to investing, it's hard to know what to expect.
-Here we outline some of the key things to consider before you open a stocks and shares ISA.
+Here we outline some of the key things to consider before deciding whether to invest.

 Can you make money from investing?